lisponion/onionice/README.md

 similar to redis, but oninoice occupies less CPU and memory.
 Ten million kv occupies 2g of memory, which is one-tenth of the memory used by redis.

-but onionice is 10 times slower than memcached. onionice's qps is only 20k to 30k, and it is stable at 10k qps for a large number of connections, while memcached is 100k.
+but onionice is 10 times slower than memcached. onionice's qps is only 20k, and it is stable at 10k qps for a large number of connections, while memcached is 100k.

 for security，